 These are basic steps which every secure messaging phone should take, and which Sky ECC does take.
 Many apps and phones don’t, and many users are compromised because of this.

-What an encrypted phone can do for you
+What can an encrypted phone can do for you?

 Conversations deserve to be protected.
 Files and images deserve to be protected.
 Contacts deserve to be protected.
 A truly encrypted phone will help with all of these as it encrypts data: